AMIS-Services/sig-javascript-tooling/README.md

 - add a babel loader for typescript

-Go into `3-typescript-hotReload` and add the required packages with a `yarn add -D typescsript @types/react @types/react-dom ts-loader`.
+Go into `3-typescript-hotReload` and add the required packages with a `yarn add -D typescript @types/react @types/react-dom ts-loader`.
 Then add a `tsconfig.json` file.
 Edit this file to contain the following snippet.
 You can find the meaning of the options in [the TypeScript docs](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).

 ```json